6 Ways Insurance Agents Should Be Texting with Clients

 "Hey Maryann, hope you’re well.
 It’s been a year since we last sat down.
 Do you have time Wed or Thur afternoon to catch up and update your plan?"

 You’ll get more responses and set more meetings, because people will actually see your message.
 You can also schedule these texts in advance.
 For instance, after a meeting, you might schedule a text for three, six, or 12 months later.

 The same process works with potential clients, too.
 Someone asks for a quote or sends you a referral?
 Maybe you try calling first, and when they don’t answer, you text.
-Examples:
+Check out these templates:

 "Hi John, saw your quote request.
 I need to get a few details from you first.
 Have a minute to chat?
 Thanks! - Chuck @ Eis Insurance"

 "Hey Sarah, I was working with Mallory on their insurance planning.
 She thought I’d enjoy meeting you.
 Would love to talk soon or grab lunch. - Caroline Ford"

-I’m sure you have your own scripts.
-They’ll work fine.
-The point is you need to connect with people to set meetings, and you'll connect with more people faster by texting.
+You need to connect with new customers to set meetings, and you'll connect with more people faster by texting.

 2. Reach out during big moments.

 Your business is built on relationships, and relationships are all about being there for people.
 Text messages make it easy to be there for lots of people all the time.

 You still need to be involved in the community, send your handwritten notes, and all that, but you also need to text your clients during their big moments.
 It’s a simple gesture that means a lot to them.

-For example, text a client when their birthday rolls around, when their kid earns an award at school, or when you see them in the news.
-Examples:
+For example, text a client when their birthday rolls around, when their kid earns an award at school, or when you see them in the news: